 Keith Magee is a public intellectual, theologian, and social justice scholar.
 He is the Director of The Social Justice Institute (Institute) which aims to integrate public policy and public theology to impact the whole of public life.
-The Institute is located the Elie Wiesel Center, Boston University, where he is also a Scholar In Residence, as well as in African American Studies.
-Equally essential, he is a Senior Researcher of Culture and Justice, University College London and Visiting Professor, St. Joseph’s University, Faith-Justice Institute (Philadelphia).
+Equally essential, he is a Senior Fellow in Culture and Justice, University College London.

 Magee served for five years as the founding director of the National Public Housing Museum in Chicago, IL.
 He successfully led and initiated the multi-million dollar capital campaign for the museum, which is committed to being a living cultural experience on social justice and human rights.
 He took the appointment after serving as senior religious affairs advisor with the Obama for America campaign and as a senior director at the Museum of African American History-Boston and Nantucket.